vipul2802/o365hq.com/content/blog/Email collaboration in Office 365.md

-The following table gives you a quick glance at the various types of groups and explains when and how to use them with the various collaboration features of Office 365.\
+The following table gives you a quick glance at the various types of groups and explains when and how to use them with the various collaboration features of Microsoft 365.\

 **Groups in Outlook**